01.What you should know

-On average, Australians are paying 34% more for software, 52% more for iTunes music, 88% more for Wii games and 41% more for computer hardware than US consumers.
+On average, Australians are paying 34% more than US consumers for software, 52% more for iTunes music, 88% more for Wii games and 41% more for computer hardware.

-2. Claims of high retail rents in Australia are not an excuse.
+2. High retail rents in Australia are not a valid excuse.

-Retail rents are high in Australia, however rental costs have a small impact on revenue.
+Retail rents are undoubtedly high in Australia.
+However, rental costs have a small impact on revenue.
 In 2011, JB Hi-Fi spent just 3.88% of its revenue on “occupancy expenses”.
-You’ll also notice that the high price disparities also exist for online companies, which have no shopfront.
+Take note too that the high price disparities also exist for online companies, which have no shopfront.

 3. Suggestions that Australian labour costs are too high are false.

-Research from the Productivity Commission has shown US and Australian retail wages to be more or less the same – while Australian retail staff are generally paid the award wage, American staff often receive commissions in addition to their minimum wage.
+Tech companies complain that labour costs in Australia are too high and often point to our supposedly “high” minimum wage.
+But research from the Productivity Commission has shown US and Australian retail wages to be more or less the same.
+While Australian retail staff are generally paid the award wage, American staff often receive commissions in addition to their minimum wage.

 4. Australian warranties are not too onerous.

-Australia has warranties so consumers are protected by the law.
-However, these laws aren’t really that dissimilar to ones that exist in many US states.
-It’s also quite a self-defeating argument - by complaining about warranties, tech companies are essentially implying that their products are bad quality, and don’t last very long.
+Australia has warranties so consumers are protected by law.
+However, our laws aren’t really so dissimilar to those that exist in many US states.
+It’s also quite a self-defeating argument – by complaining about warranties, tech companies are essentially implying that their products are bad quality, and don’t last very long.

 While prices on most American websites don’t include their sales tax, Australian prices include a 10% GST.
-However, can a 50% difference in prices really be explained by a 10% tax?
+However, can a 50% difference in prices, as our research has found in some cases, really be explained by a 10% tax?

-It’s been argued that iTunes prices are set by the copyright holders.
-If movie studios and record companies are determining the high prices Australians pay for their copyrighted works, we’d like them to come clean.
-After all, the purpose of this inquiry is to find out the truth.
+Apple argues that iTunes prices are set by the copyright holders.
+If movie studios and record companies are determining the high prices Australians pay for their copyrighted works, we’d like them to come clean about that.

 7. Geo-blocking is a form of trade barrier.